***This is part 2 of an ongoing series I am doing here at Carryonmyheart.com; you can find part 1 here.

 No, these deaths were not the cause of all of my anxieties.
-However, every circumstance in our lives has the capability to shape who we ultimately become.
+However, every circumstance in our lives can shape who we ultimately become.

-I didn’t know this as a ten-year-old girl, but fear was shaping who I was becoming.
+I didn’t know this as a ten-year-old girl, but fear shaped my identity.

 By the time I was older, I had developed coping mechanisms that kept me living a “normal” life.
 I didn’t talk to anyone about my feelings or what I went through in my head.
 I learned to shove, shove, shove.

 Due to this, a perpetual cloud of worry hung over my head.
-I was waiting for the other shoe to drop… so to speak.
-Over time and as life marched on, this feeling began to build in the back of my mind.
+I was waiting for the other shoe to drop.
+Over time, and as life marched on, this feeling began to build in the back of my mind.

-I decided that if stayed just one step in front of the worry monster, I could outrun it.
+I decided that if I stayed just one step before the worry monster, I could outrun it.